skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/04_safeguarding_data.md

 Data owners should also document subsets of PII, such as:

-- Payment Card Industry (PCI) data &mdash; credit card information
+- Payment Card Industry (PCI) data — credit card information
-- Protected Health Information (PHI) &mdash; information about an individual's health
+- Protected Health Information (PHI) — information about an individual's health
-- Education records &mdash; data maintained by a school about students that includes information like test scores, special education records, courses taken, and attendance
+- Education records — data maintained by a school about students that includes information like test scores, special education records, courses taken, and attendance

 ## Understand the laws that govern critical data elements